-Natasha Gaudet loves hot-bodied cars, so when she arrives at her godfather’s estate to find a sexy Italian import–and an even sexier stranger waiting in the shadows–she’s intrigued.
-But things aren’t what they seem, and soon Natasha is caught up in a dangerous web.
+Natasha Gaudet loves hot cars, so when she arrives at her godfather’s estate to find a sexy import—and an even sexier stranger waiting in the shadows—she’s intrigued.
+But things aren’t what they seem and soon Natasha is caught in a dangerous game.

 “Fast-paced from beginning to end, packed with pulse-pounding intrigue.
 Readers won’t want to put this one down.” — RT Book Reviews, 4.5 stars